 - This would suggest a jump in the inflation rate.
 50%/2 + 0%/2 = 25% average inflation rate

 However, if the price of bananas increased, you might just shift to buying apples.
-Therefore, the price of goods that you actually buy have not changed.
+Therefore, the price of goods that you actually buy has not changed.

 A chain weighted inflation measure would take into account the fact you no longer buy bananas.
 The prices you actually pay for apples have stayed the same.
 Therefore, it would give an inflation rate of 0% – very different to the actual CPI rate of 25%.